mfpankau/SocketFun/readme.md

 Want to add windows support but WINSOCK kinda ehhh rn

-so i added some windows, prob sont work but maybe?
+so i added some windows, prob wont work but maybe?